Bowis/keyextractor/index.md

 This page servers as a wiki for the research project documented in the paper: "Information Detection in Business Analysis Transcripts; an Ontology Approach", written by Boris Winter, Tjerk Spijkman and Sid Bansidhar.
 This project was executed for the Software Production course at Utrecht University.

 ## NLP Tool
+The created NLP Tool is able to extract both known and unknown terms from a given transcript.
+The extraction process starts with some initial text processing, where the timestamps are removed from the transcript document.
+Subsequently, two operations are executed simultaneously, for the known and unknown words.
+First, punctuation marks and stop words are removed from the text.
+Next, the transcript is split up conforming to the different speakers that are present in the transcript.
+For each speaker snippet, the script iterates through each word, matching it with the ontology.
+If the concept is found in the ontology, it will be added to the table.
+All tables will are then merged into one final table, containing all the ontology matches.
+For the unknown words, the extraction process has some minor differences.
+Instead of matching the text to an ontology, the Noun Phrase property of the TextBlob package is used.
+This is a combination of words that occur together in a sentence and that are headed by a noun.
+Noun phrases can be useful for indicating what is being is discussed in a transcript and can possibly indicate a requirement.
+These noun phrases are added to the table for the associated speaker.
+Once again, all tables are merged for the final result.
+Before processing the text with the Textblob package, ontology matches are removed from the transcript, in order to prevent false positives.

 ![](images/bpmn.png)

 ## Code